 The producer in reference was Teobaldo Rivella of Cantina Serafina Rivella.
 But as fate would have it, when we finally tracked down Teobaldo – no e-mail or website for the Cantina, of course – he had recently signed with another US importer.
 It wasn’t until several years later when the stars would align and the opportunity finally arrived to collaborate.

 Rivella’s tiny cellar produces about 1000 cases of wine each year, all heralding from the historic Cru of Montestefano in Barbaresco itself.
 Of the 1000 cases, about 750 are Barbaresco “Montestefano” and 250 are of a serious and regal Dolcetto.
 The vineyard was planted in 1963 by Rivella’s father, and the first vintage produced at the estate was 1967.
-His Montestefano parcel is next to his house, so he treats it, “come il mio giardino” he says (as my own little garden), meticulously tended.
+His Montestefano parcel is next to his house, so he treats it, “come il mio giardino” (as my own little garden) he says, meticulously tended.
 Since the beginning, the vineyards have also been farmed organically.

 In getting to know Rivella and his wines over the past several years, one gets a glimpse at the Piedmont of yesteryear.
 The wines and the people are unabashedly ‘old-school’ in the best sense.
 There is a sense of strength, pride and character in how they operate.
-Also, in speaking with other producers in the region, he is sort of an underground cult figure in the region whose wines are sought out by the most serious and passionate Piedmont cogni scenti.
+Oh, in speaking with other producers in the region, apparently he is sort of an underground cult figure in the region whose wines are sought out by the most serious and passionate Piedmont cogniscenti.

 It is a pleasure to have this tiny gem of a producer as part of our Piedmont roster.